Senior ECM Developer - IT-Online

 - Senior Certificate (NQF 4) and a relevant IT Qualification(s) / Certification(s), see below, and 5-7 years’ experience in Enterprise Content Management environment.

-- Relevant Certification – such as or any other Technology supported by the Enterprise Architecture Framework.
+- Relevant Certification – such as or any other Technology supported by the company Enterprise Architecture Framework

 - xCP